bhavik-125/Dyslexia-Detection/README.md

-To make your README look **properly formatted and highlighted**, you need to use **Markdown section headers, code blocks, and bullet formatting**.

-Right now your README looks plain because GitHub Markdown requires the correct symbols.

-Below is the **fixed, fully formatted, copy-paste-ready version** with proper highlighting, indentation, code blocks, and headers.

----

 # Dyslexia Handwriting Reversal Classifier (YES/NO)

 This repository contains a binary classifier that detects whether a handwritten character exhibits reversal patterns commonly associated with dyslexic writing.
 The system uses a convolutional neural network trained on grayscale character images sorted into three categories: Corrected, Normal, and Reversal.
 These categories are mapped into a binary decision: